Gohla/pie/tutorial/src/api/api.md

 [Structs](https://doc.rust-lang.org/book/ch05-01-defining-structs.html) are concrete types that can contain data through fields and implement traits, similar to classes in class-oriented languages.
 Since we don't need any data in `NonIncrementalContext`, we define it as a [unit-like struct](https://doc.rust-lang.org/book/ch05-01-defining-structs.html#unit-like-structs-without-any-fields).

-[Traits are implemented for a type](https://doc.rust-lang.org/book/ch10-02-traits.html#implementing-a-trait-on-a-type) with `impl Context for NonIncrementalContext { ... }`, where we then have to implement all methods of the trait.
+[Traits are implemented for a type](https://doc.rust-lang.org/book/ch10-02-traits.html#implementing-a-trait-on-a-type) with `impl Context for NonIncrementalContext { ... }`, where we then have to implement all methods and associated types of the trait.

 The `Context` trait is generic over `Task`, so in the `impl` block we introduce a type parameter `T` with `impl<T>`, and use [trait bounds](https://doc.rust-lang.org/book/ch10-02-traits.html#using-trait-bounds-to-conditionally-implement-methods) as `impl<T: Task>` to declare that `T` must implement `Task`.